MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 ## Transfer all of the downloaded files to the target server

-Use a flash drive or another mechanism to copy the necessary files to the offline server.
+Use a flash drive or another mechanism to copy all of the files listed above to the offline server.
 Place all the files in the same folder.

 ## Install each individual component